 - What role do multilateral development and international financial institutions play in maintaining African economies in the colonial system and purpose?

 - How can and should African economies be redesigned to ensure they serve Africa, African interests and African people?

 - What can and should be done to ensure that a majority of Africans have a fair share – ownership – in African economies and not merely expendable cogs in a foreign economic machine, operated by a few token Africans – agents to foreign interests – with a colonial bourgeois attitude, who are subsequently handsomely rewarded for their sell-out roles?

-The economic crisis caused by the COVID19 pandemic should be used as an opportunity to rethink, redesign, restructure the prevailing African economic system – which is foreign owned and serves foreign interests more than it serves and ever served Africa and Africans and their interests – to ensure that it functions and serves to benefit Africans.
+The economic crisis caused by the COVID19 pandemic should be used as an opportunity to rethink, redesign, restructure the prevailing African economic system – which is foreign owned and serves foreign interests more than it serves and ever served Africa and Africans and their interests – to ensure that it functions and serves to benefit Africa and Africans.